-Bay Community Bancorp Earns $1.63 Million in First Quarter 2022; Declares Quarterly Cash Dividend of $0.045 Per Share
+Bay Community Bancorp Earns $1.84 Million in Second Quarter 2022; Quarter is Highlighted by $119 Million Capital Raise and Core Loan Growth of $73.3 Million; Declares Quarterly Cash Dividend of $0.045 Per Share

 OAKLAND, CA – August 1, 2022 — Bay Community Bancorp, (OTCPink: CBOBA) (the “Company”), parent company of Community Bank of the Bay, (the “Bank”) a San Francisco Bay Area commercial bank with full-service offices in Oakland, Danville and San Mateo, today reported earnings of $1.84 million for the second quarter of 2022, compared to $2.41 million for the second quarter of 2021.
 Strong core loan growth, combined with the recent $119.4 million investment from the US Treasury Department contributed to profitability for the second quarter of 2022.
 Impacting net income for the second quarter of 2021 were proceeds from a $1.83 million CDFI Rapid Response Grant.
 All financial results are unaudited.